-Trelora offers significant potential savings compared to traditional realtors.
-It compares favorably to other discount brokerages, too — particularly if you’re selling a higher priced home (with flat-fee pricing models, savings increase as the home values go up).
+Trelora offers significant potential savings compared with traditional realtors.
+It compares favorably to other discount brokerages, too — particularly if you’re selling a higher priced home (with flat fee pricing models, savings increase as the home values go up).

-Washington and North Carolina: Average savings is $8,000
+Washington and North Carolina: Avg savings is $8,000

 All of Trelora’s Lead Agents are fully licensed; however, experience and quality definitely varies across its team.

-Trelora’s profile page on Zillow — which may not be 100% accurate or up-to-date — features 19 agents, most of whom are based in and around the Denver area.
-At the time of this writing, it appears there are only 1-2 Agents in NC, AZ, and WA, respectively.
-Moreover, only five Trelora Agents have more than 10 customer reviews.
+Trelora’s profile page on Zillow — which may not be 100% accurate or up-to-date — features 21 agents, most of whom are based in and around the Denver area.
+At the time of this writing, it appears there are only 1-2 Agents in NC, AZ, SC, and WA, respectively.
+Moreover, only seven Trelora agents have more than 10 customer reviews.

 In addition to selection, you’ll need to keep in mind that availability, incentives, and customer service may be different with a Trelora agent.